 As always, if you’re a cat caregiver, please spay and neuter your cats.

-If you’re a business, barn, farm or acreage that has a place for a stray or feral cat from our Mousebusters program, you can contact us at email@example.com.
+If you’re a business, or have a barn, farm or acreage that has a place for a stray or feral cat for our Mousebusters program, you can contact us at email@example.com.
 We can only intake feral cats if there is a suitable home waiting for them.
 The pictures are two of our most recent frost bitten cat intakes.

 Story 1 -This from our community volunteer: I’ve been around cats all my life, and have never seen one this thin.
 Hard to tell with the long hair but her hip bones and ribs stick right out.
 Her ears are puffy, red and she’s flinging her head, so they are frozen.
 But worse are her back feet.
 They are huge.
 The people that took her in said she had big snowballs on her feet.
 She’s barely walking on them.
 I‘ve just talked to the vet on call.
 Sometimes swollen paws like that break open and ooze but worse case scenario, with feet this frozen , sometimes the legs themselves are frozen.
 The prognosis for the cat is not good if its legs are frozen.
 Vet advised some cat metacam, small meals every 3-4 hrs.
 Update Friday AM: She ate and drank overnight.
 Her left foot is more swollen today, but she is moving better.
 Have a vet app’t for her.
 Despite all this, she purred.
 So forgiving aren’t they?
 Note: This is the cat with three photos.